rkumar/cetus/README.md

 lightning-fast file navigator

+Tested with ruby 2.5

+Latest changes:
+2018-03-12 - now using LEFT and RIGHT arrow keys to go down into a directory, or up to higher directory.
+Also, pressing RIGHT ARROW on a file with open the file.
+Previously RIGHT and LEFT arrows would move to next or previous columns, i have put this on left and right square bracket.

 fork of lyra with a different hotkey idea.
 Use this for quickly navigating your file system using hotkeys and bookmarks, and executing commands on single or multiple files easily.